neptune-ai/neptune-fetcher/README.md

 #### `list_runs()`

-Lists minimal information, like identifier and name, for every run in a project.
+Lists minimal information, like identifier and custom identifier, for every run in a project.

 __Example__:
 ```python